Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/duplicating/screw.rst

           Flipped to Clockwise direction.

-It is also important to note that this vector is related to the same height vector axis used for the extrusion and you have created a parallel line with the *Z-Axis*, so, the sensibility of this vector is in practical sense reactive only to negative and positive values because it is aligned with the extrusion axis.
+It is also important to note that this vector is related to the same height vector axis used for the extrusion and you have created a parallel line with the Z axis, so, the sensibility of this vector is in practical sense reactive only to negative and positive values because it is aligned with the extrusion axis.
 Blender will clamp the positive and negative to its maximum values to make the extrusion follow a direction, even if the profile starts reverted.
-The same rule applies to other Global axes when creating the Object for the *Screw* Tool; this means if you create your Object using the Top View (Shortcut :kbd:`Numpad7`) with a straight parallel line following another axis (for the Top View, the *Y-Axis*), the vector that gives the height for extrusion will also change abruptly from negative to positive and vice versa to give the extrusion a direction, and you will have to tweak the corresponding Axis accordingly to achieve the Clockwise and Counterclockwise effect.
+The same rule applies to other Global axes when creating the Object for the *Screw* Tool; this means if you create your Object using the Top View (Shortcut :kbd:`Numpad7`) with a straight parallel line following another axis (for the Top View, the Y axis), the vector that gives the height for extrusion will also change abruptly from negative to positive and vice versa to give the extrusion a direction, and you will have to tweak the corresponding Axis accordingly to achieve the Clockwise and Counterclockwise effect.